 Steven Levy is Wired's editor at large.
 The Washington Post has called him "America's premier technology journalist."
 His previous positions include founder of Backchannel and chief technology writer and senior editor for Newsweek.
 Levy has written seven previous books and has written for Rolling Stone, Harper's Magazine, Macworld, The New York Times Magazine, Esquire, The New Yorker, and Premiere.
+His most recent book is Facebook: The Inside Story, the definitive study of the social-media giant.
 Levy has also won several awards during his thirty-plus years of writing about technology, including for his book Hackers, which PC Magazine named the best sci-tech book written in the last twenty years; and for Crypto, which won the grand e-book prize at the 2001 Frankfurt Book Fair.